python/exceptiongroups/except_star.md

   it gets its "working set" of errors linked to it via the `__context__` attribute.

-* After all `except*` clause were evaluated, there are the following
+* After all `except*` clause have been evaluated, there are the following
  possibilities:

 1. Both the "incoming" `ExceptionGroup` and the two result lists are empty.